How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Sky hit the road the Liberty on Sunday at 2:00 PM ET.
+The Mercury travel to face the Fever on Sunday at 5:00 PM ET.

 How to Watch